hypo69/hypo/docs/gemini/out/en/how_to/src/gui/openai_trаigner/__init__.rst

 -------------------------
 .. code-block:: python

-    # (Example demonstrating how to access the AssistantMainWindow)
+    # (Example demonStarting how to access the AssistantMainWindow)

     # Import the AssistantMainWindow from the module
     from hypotez.src.gui.openai_trаigner import AssistantMainWindow